 Frankly, unless your name is Stephen King or J.K.
 Rowling…there are very few reasons why anyone would want to be traditionally published in 2017.

-1. Decide What To Write Your Book About
+1. Decide WHY You Want To Write A Book

-The very first thing you need to decide when self-publishing a book, is what you want your book to be about.
+The very first thing you need to decide when self-publishing a book, is WHY you want to write a book in the first place.

 Are you trying to build an asset that’s going to earn you passive income month over month?